heini208/fault_detector_spot/documentation/System_Design.md

 motion, or viewing-angle conditions.
 The 36h11 encoding is widely supported by both Boston Dynamics’ built-in fiducial detector and by `apriltag_ros`, ensuring compatibility across all parts of the system.

+#### AprilTag detection and arm-camera integration

+Spot’s driver already contributes fiducial detections from the body cameras into the system transform tree.
+However, the arm-mounted camera is not used.
+To support precise manipulator-centric workflows and to enable the robot to use reference points outside the field of view of the body cameras, the system integrates an additional AprilTag detection pipeline based on the [apriltag_ros](https://github.com/christianrauch/apriltag_ros) package.

 #### Spot’s Integrated Fiducial Detector